-- The Housebound service is available to customers who are permanently house bound.
+The Housebound service is available to customers who are permanently house bound.
 We can find books for you and deliver them to your door.
-If you are temporarily house bound, try Library Express.
+If you are temporarily unable to get to the library, try Library Express.
+Talk with our staff about our Community Agent scheme.
 There are also collection deposits in rest homes for residents with mobility difficulties.

 For the sight impaired:

-- We offer a large range of talking books, cassettes, CDs, DVDs and videos.
+We offer a large range of talking books, CDs, and DVDs.
 If you have a disability which prevents you from using printed material, you can become a Talking Book borrower and use AV material for free.
 There are also Large Print book collections at all sites.
 This collection is growing all the time because of demand.
 Magnifying glasses are available at Johnsonville and Central libraries.

 For the mobility disabled: